MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 ## Single sign-on user connections are being denied through Microsoft Entra Conditional Access <!--42317382-->

-**Possible cause**: To log in through single sign-on, the remote desktop client requests an access token to the **Microsoft Remote Desktop** app in Microsoft Entra which may be the cause of the failed connection.
+**Possible cause**: To log in through single sign-on, the remote desktop client requests an access token to the **Microsoft Remote Desktop** app in Microsoft Entra, which may be the cause of the failed connection.

 **Troubleshooting**: Follow the steps to [troubleshoot sign-in problems](/azure/active-directory/conditional-access/troubleshoot-conditional-access).

 ## Single sign-on users are immediately disconnected when the Cloud PC locks

 When single sign-on isn't used, users have the option to see the Cloud PC lock screen and enter credentials to unlock their Windows session.
-However, when single sign-on is used, the Cloud PC fully disconnects the session so that the user can relaunch the connection through the remote desktop client and perform the Microsoft Entra ID-based single sign-on authentication flow.
+However, when single sign-on is used, the Cloud PC fully disconnects the session so that user can:'

+1. Can relaunch the connection through the remote desktop client.
+2. perform the Microsoft Entra ID-based single sign-on authentication flow.

 <a name='single-sign-on-users-arent-asked-to-reauthenticate-to-azure-ad-when-connecting-from-an-unmanaged-device---35593334--'></a>